 This page collects some online resources that I have found helpful.

 - David Malament’s notes on General Relativity are absolutely invaluable.
 They include the most (only?) systematic treatment of geometrized Newtonian gravitation, using the same conventions that David uses throughout the rest of the book for GR.
-His other lecture notes, on special relativity, Bell’s theorem, and quantum logic, are also extremely clear and helpful.
+His other lecture notes, on special relativity and topics related to quantum theory (including Bell’s theorem and quantum logic), are also extremely clear and helpful.

 - Bob Geroch has recently compiled a collection of notes and pedagogical materials from a wide variety of courses he has taught over the years.
 His perspective on these many topics is often eclectic, and always deeply insightful.